Free Shipping within USA

 Weasels stomp their feet when annoyed.
 (Skunks do the same as a warning before spraying.)

-Weasels exhibit a behavior known to some as the "weasel war dance".
+Weasels exhibit a behavior known by some as the "weasel war dance".
 They excitedly dash around, flop, and jump about.
 It's not exactly clear why they do this.
 They could be distracting their prey until they are close enough, or maybe they are just really excited.

 The weasel family (Mustelids) are a large and diverse group that includes over 50 species.
 It includes otters, minks, pine martens, fishers, wolverines, ferrets, polecats, and badgers.
 It formerly included skunks, but new testing puts them in their own separate family.
 Although mongooses have a similar body shape they are not closely related to weasels.